temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 2. Start and wait on a timer/sleep
 3. Complete

-When the Timer fires, the next Workflow Task will cause the Workflow function to re-execute.
+When the Timer fires, the next Workflow Task will cause the Workflow Function to re-execute.
 The first Command it sees would be be ScheduleActivityTask, which wouldn't match up to the expected ActivityTaskScheduled Event.

 The Workflow Execution would fail, and return the non-determinism error.